-In anticipation of GDPR, Clerk.io will add the following features before May 25, 2018:
+In anticipation of GDPR, Clerk.io have added the following features before May 25, 2018:

-- We will prepare a standard Data Processing Agreement as an addendum to our Terms.
+- We added a standard Data Processing Agreement.

-- We will enable the ability to remove all of a users personal information both via our API and UI.
+- We have enabled the ability to remove all of a users personal information both via our API and UI.

-- We will get a third party GDPR certification both as Data Controller and Data Processor.
+- We have gotten a third party GDPR certification both as Data Controller and Data Processor.

 What you need to do